Magensa/te-connect-react/README.md

 <br />

 # Styles API
 This Styles API is available to customize the form rendered for manual entry.
-You may also style the container itself, using CSS, by targeting the id: `"__te-connect-secure-window"`.
+You may also style the outer container itself, using CSS, by targeting the id: `"__te-connect-secure-window"`.

 The styles object injected is composed of two main properties:
 - ```base```